AllenInstitute/AllenSDK/doc_template/index.rst

 What's New - 2.8.0
 -----------------------------------------------------------------------
-- Created lookup table to get monitor_delay for cases where calculation from data fails -
+- Created lookup table to get monitor_delay for cases where calculation from data fails
+- If sync timestamp file has more timestamps than eye tracking moving has frame, trim excess timestamps (up to 15) -

 What's New - 2.7.0